SyedAhtsham/Newyork-City-Accidents-Dataset-Analysis/README.md

 This project enhanced my expertise in pandas, numpy, pydeck, streamlit and plotly.express

 I worked on the Newyork City's accidents dataset in finding & visualizing:
-      1. the number of accidents that occurred at each location in NYC
+      1. the number of accidents that occurred at each location in NYC <br>
-      2. the number and location of accidents that occurred during a given hour
+      2. the number and location of accidents that occurred during a given hour <br>
-      3. breakdown of the number and location of accidents that occurred during each minute of a given hour
+      3. breakdown of the number and location of accidents that occurred during each minute of a given hour <br>
-      4. the most dangerous streets for Pedestrians, Cyclists, and Motorists based on the highest number of injuries
+      4. the most dangerous streets for Pedestrians, Cyclists, and Motorists based on the highest number of injuries <br>

 Delving deeper into the Data Science!